Systems Analysis and Control (H6104)

 Spring teaching

-Systems Analysis and Control gives you an introduction to fundamental systems analysis and control topics, which help you understand how a system works and how to make a system work in a specific way.
-The system under study can be anything that is an interacting group of parts forming an integrated whole, such as a robot, a motor-vehicle, an aircraft, a train, a ship or a computer disc-drive.
-The module has active applications in these areas.
+Systems Analysis and Control provides you with an introduction to fundamental systems analysis and control topics, which help you understand how a control system works and how a system should be analysed.

 Teaching